A Local's favourite Volcanic Craters in Iceland

 Stóra-Víti

-The Krafla area is on the border of the Eurasian and North-American tectonic plates and is one of the many interesting sights in North-Iceland.
+The Krafla area lies at the boundary between the Eurasian and North American tectonic plates and is one of the many interesting sights in North Iceland.

 Krafla geothermal area